Shaik-Sayeed/TwitterAPIRestAssuredFW/README.md

 * Implemented RequestSpecBuilder and ResponseSpecBuilder for passing/asserting common values across all API Requests.

-* Implemented Serialization for constructing API Request Payload using POJO classes.
+* Implemented testcases in BDD style.

 ### Prerequisites